ovwe-dev/Data-Analytics/MyData World Map/README.md

 ## Project Aim

-The aim of this project is to understand my personal data footprint and explain how apps use data to make decisions, personalise services, improve products, and support business goals.
+The project aim is to understand my personal data footprint and explain how apps use data to make decisions, personalise services, improve products, and support business goals.

 ## What the Notebook Covers